zarf-dev/proposals/0023-zarf-named-configs/README.md

 ### Version Skew Strategy

-NA - This proposal doesn't impact how Zarf's components interact
+NA - This proposal is an entirely new feature and does not impact existing behavior

 ## Implementation History